Manan-dev/ChatPI/sections/resolution.qa.md

-What are the key pieces of evidence that suggest the perpetrator committed the crime?
+Who drew the map for the treasure?

-A map is drawn for them by an Englishman named Jonathan Small
+Jonathan Small

 ---

-What key clues indicate that the perpetrator committed the crime?
+Whose possession was the chart originally in?

-A map is drawn for them by an Englishman named Jonathan Small
+Captain Morstan

 ---

-What crucial evidence points to the perpetrator's involvement in the crime?
+What is the name of the group associated with Small?

-A map is drawn for them by an Englishman named Jonathan Small
+The sign of the four

 ---

-Who committed the crime?
+What symbol did Jonathan Small use on the chart?

-Jonathan Small
+Sign of the four

 ---

-Who is guilty of the crime?
+Why couldn't Jonathan Small retrieve the treasure himself?

-Jonathan Small
+He was a convict

 ---

-Who is responsible for the crime?
+What caused Major Sholto distress?

-Jonathan Small
+A letter from India

 ---

-What is the detective's theory about the crime?
+What did the letter inform Major Sholto?

-Therefore we may say with confidence that the wooden-legged man is identical with Jonathan Small.
+Men were freed/escaped

 ---

-What theory does the detective have about what happened?
+What action did Major Sholto take against the mistaken man?

-Therefore we may say with confidence that the wooden-legged man is identical with Jonathan Small.
+Fired a pistol

 ---

-What is the detective's idea about how the crime occurred?
+Who is the only white man on the chart?

-Therefore we may say with confidence that the wooden-legged man is identical with Jonathan Small.
+Jonathan Small